jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 **Rosemary**:
-What do we know more about the second shooter, WHO is also dead.
+What do we know more about the second shooter, who is also dead.
 What more do we know about him or his interactions or connections to the community.